Moment Consistency of the Exchangeably Weighted Bootstrap for Semiparametric M-Estimation: Cox Regression Model with Right Censored Data

 where the efficient information matrix $\widetilde I_0$ is computed via the efficient score function The negative second derivative of the partial likelihood can be used to estimate $\Sigma^{-1}$.
 This is a special case of the observed profile information defined as the negative second numerical derivative of the profile likelihood; see \citep{mv99}.
 In general, this approach requires a careful choice of the step size and crucially depends on the curvature structure of the profile likelihood which may not behave well under small sample.

 Cheng and Huang (2010) have shown that the exchangeably weighted bootstrap is consistent in estimating the limiting distribution of $\widehat\theta$.
 Below, we will verify that Conditions M1 -- M3 hold for this model such that the bootstrap is also consistent for estimating $\Sigma$.
 Since the true value $(\theta_0,\eta_0)$ is the maximizer of $(\theta,\eta)\mapsto P_Xm(\theta,\eta)$ (under certain identifiability condition), it is not difficult to verify Condition M1 by defining $d(\eta,\eta_0)=\|\eta-\eta_0\|_\infty$, where $\|\cdot\|_{\infty}$ denotes the supreme norm.
-The convergence rates of $\widehat\eta$ $(\widehat\eta^\ast)$ is established in Theorem 3.1 of \citep{mv99} (Theorem 2 of \citep{ch10}), i.e.,
+The convergence rates of $\widehat\eta$ and $\widehat\eta^\ast$ are established in Theorem 3.1 of \citep{mv99} and Theorem 2 of \citep{ch10}, respectively, as

 Thus, we have verified Condition M3.
 To verify (\ref{conmod3}) in M2, we apply the first approach by showing (\ref{entcon}) \& (\ref{int2}).
 Note that the class of bounded monotone functions, e.g., $\eta(y)$ and $\eta(y-)$, is VC-hull class.
-Considering the form of $m(\theta,\eta)$ (writing $\eta\{y\}=\eta(y)-\eta(y-)$), we know that (\ref{entcon}) is satisfied by the stability property of the BUEI function class, i.e., Lemma 9.14 of \citep{k08}.
-Note that (\ref{int2}) trivially holds since we can show (\ref{m2ver5}) with $M(x)$ as some finite constant due to the compactness of $\mathbb{Z}$ and $\mathcal{H}$.
+Considering the form of $m(\theta,\eta)$ (writing $\eta\{y\}=\eta(y)-\eta(y-)$), we know that (\ref{entcon}) is satisfied by the stability property of the BUEI (bounded uniform entropy integral) function class, i.e., Lemma 9.14 of \citep{k08}.
+Note that (\ref{int2}) trivially holds since we can show (\ref{m2ver5}) with $M(x)$ as some finite constant due to the compactness of $\mathbb{C}$ and $\mathcal{H}$.
 This also justifies $\|N_\delta\|_{L_{p'}(P_X)}<\infty$.
-Thus, (\ref{conmod4}) holds according to Appendix~\ref{conver}.\\
+Thus, (\ref{conmod4}) holds according to Appendix~\ref{conver}.